Stefunga/ChessAI/README.md

 # Code Example
 Program built from six main components
  - ## Piece.
- Component used to set characterisics of pieces.
+ Component used to set characteristics of pieces.

  Example of create pawn method.
  ```